A Region-based Randers Geodesic Approach for Image Segmentation: Background on Randers Minimal Geodesic Paths

-where $\Id$ is the identity matrix and where $a_1,\,a_2\in\bR^+_0$ are two constants.
-In the case of $a_1=a_2=0$, one obtains an isotropic metric $\cF(\fx,\dfx)=\|\dfx\|$, for which the minimal path is a straight segment between the given points, as depicted in Fig.~\ref{fig_DifferentMetrics}b.
-In Fig.~\ref{fig_DifferentMetrics}c, we choose $a_1=0.95$ and $a_2=0$ to construct an anisotropic and symmetric Riemannian metric $\cR$, yielding a minimal path whose tangents are almost aligned with the orientation of $\varpi$.
-Fig.~\ref{fig_DifferentMetrics}d illustrates the geodesic distances and the associated minimal path between the given points, using the values $a_1=0.3$ and $a_2=0.8$.
-Note that this Randers metric is definite so long as the smallest eigenvalue $1-a_1^2>0$ of $\cM(\fx)$ is positive, and the compatibility condition $\|\omega(\fx)\|_{\cM(\fx)^{-1}} = a_2/\sqrt{1-a_1^2} < 1$ is satisfied.
-One can observe that the tangents of the Randers minimal path are almost opposite to the directions of $\varpi$.
+where $\Id$ is the identity matrix and where $a_1,\,a_2\in [0,\infty[$ are two constants.
+In the case where $a_1=a_2=0$, one obtains the Euclidean metric $\cF(\fx,\dfx)=\|\dfx\|$, for which the minimal geodesic path is a straight segment between the given points, as depicted in Fig.~\ref{fig_DifferentMetrics}b.
+In Fig.~\ref{fig_DifferentMetrics}c, we choose $a_1=0.95$ and $a_2=0$ to construct an anisotropic and symmetric Riemannian metric $\cR$, yielding a minimal geodesic path whose tangents are almost aligned with the orientation of the vector field $\varpi$.
+Fig.~\ref{fig_DifferentMetrics}d illustrates the geodesic distances and the associated minimal geodesic path between the given points, associated to the Randers metric defined by the parameters $a_1=0.3$ and $a_2=0.8$.
+Note that the smallest eigenvalue $1-a_1^2>0$ of the matrix $\cM(\fx)$ is positive, and that the Randers compatibility condition $\|\omega(\fx)\|_{\cM(\fx)^{-1}} = a_2/\sqrt{1-a_1^2} < 1$ is satisfied.
+One can observe that the tangents to the Randers minimal geodesic path are almost opposite to the direction of the vector field $\varpi$.